tshekar9/Data-Scientist-Portfolio/README.md

 ## Education

-Master of Science in Data Analytics
+Master of Science in Data Analytics (MSDA)

 Western Governors University, Utah – Graduation: Mar 2025

-Bachelor of Medicine and Bachelor of Surgery (MBBS) Hassan Institute of Medical Sciences, India – Graduation: May 2023
+Bachelor of Medicine and Bachelor of Surgery (MBBS)

+Hassan Institute of Medical Sciences, India – Graduation: May 2023

 ## Skills